selfrefactor/rambdax/README.md

 #### throttle

-> throttle(fn: Function, period: Number): Function
+> throttle(fn: Function, period: number): Function

 It creates a throttled function that invokes `fn` maximum once for a `period` of milliseconds.